 - Great for revamping vintage furniture

 Putting together a tool kit from scratch?
-This 94-piece set has all the necessary basics covered.
-Included is a powerful 3.6v li-Ion cordless screwdriver with a three-hour charge time, five torque settings, a variable speed trigger and two LED work lights, plus a wrench, spirit level, tape measure, claw hammer, pliers and more, all in a stylish rose gold finish and with a sturdy storage bag.
+This 45-piece set has all the necessary basics covered.
+Included is a powerful 3.6v li-Ion cordless screwdriver with just a one-hour charge time, seven torque settings and an integrated LED work light, plus a 300mm flexible shaft, magnetic bit holder and a 1/4″ driver socket all included in a sturdy storage bag.

 - For use on steel, plastic, chipboard, rubber and plasterboard